About Griffin Golf

 “I fell in love with the game from a very young age.
 Now, I can’t think of anything better than helping others fall in love with it too.”

 I was born and raised in Federal Way, WA, and started playing golf at age 8 at Twin Lakes Golf and Country Club.
 I was a four-year letterman on the boy’s high school team before signing on to play for the Oregon State University Women’s Golf Team.
 Upon graduating, I became the assistant coach for the OSU Beavers.
 After two years of assisting, I was offered the head coach position at University of San Francisco.
 Between 1997 and 2005, I developed a Top-25 ranked team, secured a West Coast Conference Championship and made eight consecutive NCAA Regional appearances.
 In 2005, I returned to the Pacific Northwest to begin work at Tacoma Country & Golf Club.
 I earned my Class A PGA Membership in 2009.
-Currently, I am enjoying a new position as the Pacific Lutheran University Women’s Golf Coach
+Currently, I am in my 4th season as the Pacific Lutheran University Women’s Golf Coach.

 My Proudest Golf Moment: Watching my daughter play High School golf!